MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 To take actions on transactions in the billing backlog, follow these steps.

 1. Mark transactions as invoiceable.
-1. Revaluate the not-to-exceed status of transactions.
+1. Reevaluate the not-to-exceed status of transactions.
 1. Correct entries by using journals.
 1. For each contract line, create new invoices directly from the billing backlog by using the **Create invoice** functionality.
 1. Add transactions to an existing invoice by using the **Add to invoice** functionality.